AbduShrek/airbnb-clone-project/README.md

 7. Database Optimizations
 Indexing: Implement indexes for fast retrieval of frequently accessed data.
 Caching: Use caching strategies to reduce database load and improve performance.

+### 🔐 API Security

+* Authentication: Ensures only valid users can access the system.

+* Authorization: Controls what actions each user role can perform.

+* Rate Limiting: Prevents abuse by limiting requests.

+* Data Protection: Secures sensitive info like passwords & payments.

+Security is crucial to protect user data, prevent fraud, and ensure safe transactions.